ballerina-platform/ballerina-distribution/examples/error-cause/error_cause.md

 # Error cause

-Ballerina facilitates in having a cause in an error value.
+Ballerina facilitates having a cause in an error value.
 It can be passed as a positional argument to the error constructor.
 The cause argument is optional in the error constructor.

 ::: code type_inference.bal :::